gearslaboratory/robustraster/README.md

 # robustraster

 robustraster is a Python software package designed to empower scientists and researchers to analyze large satellite datasets effectively.
 In recent years, the amount of data collected from satellites has grown dramatically.
-While this data can provide insights into our planet, its sheer size poses significant challenges for traditional analysis methods.
-Robust-Raster bridges the gap, offering a user-friendly tool to perform custom analyses on large datasets without requiring advanced computing expertise.
+While this data can provide insights into our planet, its sheer size poses significant challenges for traditional analysis methods. robustraster bridges the gap, offering a user-friendly tool to perform custom analyses on large datasets without requiring advanced computing expertise.

 ## Purpose
-Google Earth Engine (GEE) is a powerful platform for accessing satellite data and analysis tools, but it has limitations in the types of analyses it can perform.
-Robust-Raster addresses these limitations by enabling users to:
+Google Earth Engine (GEE) is a powerful platform for accessing satellite data and analysis tools, but it has limitations in the types of analyses it can perform. robustraster addresses these limitations by enabling users to:
 - Design functions not supported by GEE.
 - Access GEE data without being constrained by storage or local RAM limitations.
-- Use data frames instead of more complex data structures like xarray, simplifying workflows.
+- Use data frames instead of more complex data structures like multidimensional arrays, simplifying workflows.

-Robust-Raster aims to lower the barriers to analyzing large datasets, making advanced analysis accessible to a broader audience.
+robustraster aims to lower the barriers to analyzing large datasets, making advanced analyses accessible to a broader audience.

 ## Features
 - **Custom Analyses:** Allows users to design and run functions that extend beyond GEE's capabilities.